 c) inform the College of these arrangements prior to ceasing to provide psychological services or at the earliest reasonable opportunity.

-2) A member in private practice must arrange for the security and maintenance of private practice client records in the event of the member’s incapacity or death.
-The member must inform the College of these arrangements.
+2) Members in private practice must arrange for the security and maintenance of private practice client records in the event of their incapacity or death and must inform the College of these arrangements.
 Members must make best efforts to ensure that the designate is a member of the College.

-For the purposes of (1) and (2) above, if the member is unable to designate a member as custodian of the records, then the member must make best efforts to designate another regulated health professional and if unable to that, then a person who is familiar with the requirements of the applicable legislation.
+Note: For the purposes of (1) and (2) above, if a member is unable to designate another member of the College as custodian of the records, then the member must make best efforts to designate another regulated health professional and if unable to that, then a person who is familiar with the requirements of the applicable legislation.

 9.8.2 In Employment Settings